pgpbpadilla/pgpbpadilla.github.io/_drafts/chollet-arc-challenge.liquid.md

 benchmark would necessarily be [less intelligent than a human with the same performance]( /chollet-general-intelligence-test#quantifying-the-intelligence-of-a-system ).
-This is a direct consequence of the fact that the human needs has greater generalization capabilities.
+This is a direct consequence of the fact that the human has greater generalization capabilities.

 ## Building systems with human-like intelligence